Saeedam02/Saeedam02/README.md

 - 🔭 I’m currently working on **stock predicting, blockchain, and smart contracts.**

-- 🌱 I’m currently learning **Python, machine learning, CSS, HTML, and Solidity.**
+- 🌱 I’m currently learning **Python, machine learning and Solidity.**

 - 👨‍💻 All of my projects are available at [https://github.com/Saeedam02](https://github.com/Saeedam02)